googlecreativelab/digital-wellbeing-experiments-toolkit/README.md

 The first demonstrates how to create a notification listener service which uses notification access permissions to receive all incoming notifications, add them to a database, and present them in a simple list view to the user.

 The second demonstrates how to use the snooze functionality of the Notifications API, which pauses delivery of a notification until a later time.
 Any notifications received while the app is on screen can be paused for 60 seconds, or allowed to pass through to the OS notification system.
-This was used in the Morph experiment to pause delivery of notofications from apps outside of a user's current mode.
+This was used in the Morph experiment to pause delivery of notifications from apps outside of a user's current mode.

 Finally, a simple notification generator is included for testing your new notification handling experiment.